 - Bring the dish to a simmer; then cover the casserole with its lid and put it into the oven.

 - Bake for an hour and a half, then take the casserole out of the oven, check to see that there’s enough liquid, stir and put it back in the oven for another hour or until the meat is very tender.
 The pie filling should be rich, dark and thick.
 If necessary, reduce the liquid on the top of the stove.
 Be careful not to burn it.
-Remove from heat and then add half the cheese and stir.
+Remove from heat and then add the second half of the cheese and stir.
 At this point, you can put the pie filling aside or proceed.
 (I made the filling then chilled it, brought it into the city and made the pie another day.)

 - To assemble the pie, take two 9 X 9 sheets of puff pastry out of the freezer and thaw for 40 minutes.